mariangibala/gm-ebus/README.md

 ## Why?

 Trying to connect good parts of Flux and MVC.
-Contrary to pure Flux implementations, store setters are acceptable here for data manipulation within store context.
-Actions are used for network requests and when event is handled by multiple stores.
+Contrary to pure Flux implementations, store setters are acceptable here for synchronous data manipulation within store context.
+Actions are used for async calls (for example network requests) and when an event is handled by multiple stores.

 ![gm-ebus](/img/gm-ebus.png?raw=true)